Standards – a level of quality or attainment.

 Psychological Health and Safety in the Workplace?is a voluntary standard that specifies requirements for a documented and systematic approach to develop and sustain a psychologically healthy & safe workplace.

-The 5 R’s: Steps in helping a student in distress or difficulty recognize, reach out, rate, respond, review.
+The 6 Rs: Steps in helping a student in distress or difficulty recognize, reach out, rate, respond, review, and reflect.

 Developed to help faculty, administration and campus staff learn how to recognize, respond and refer students experiencing mental health issues on campus.